-By 1850 John had four sisters and two brothers, attended school, and worked as a clerk, perhaps at his father’s business.
+By 1850 John had four sisters and two brothers, finished school, and worked as a clerk, perhaps at his father’s business.
 That year his father started the first bank in town, the Anthracite Bank of Tamaqua, and served as president until his death.

 That day arrived In the summer of 1859.
 William, John, and three employees were inspecting the mine when they were caught in an explosion.
 John and the others were burned but his father died.
 Because he knew the business so well, John became both a mine owner and bank president at age 23.
 He was living with his mother, two younger brothers, a younger sister, and a servant at the time, and was listed as a coal merchant in the 1860 census.

 Shortly after that census was taken, John took Emma Priscilla Crook to be his bride.
 Shortly after that, in 1861, William J. Donaldson was born, named after his grandfather.
 Before the decade was finished they welcomed two more boys, Henry and Eddy, and a girl named Frances but called Fannie.

 Several months before John’s father died in 1859, George Ormrod came from England to visit his Uncle William.
 He was 18 years old, a younger cousin of John’s by about four years, and William persuaded him to stay.
 George worked at the mines and soon found himself operating some of them, presumably in partnership with his cousin, John.
 They both became very wealthy, but the industry was about to change dramatically.